PlayDappSuperTree/chainbridge-solidity/README.md

 # folked from  https://github.com/ChainSafe/chainbridge-solidity

-This repository is folked from https://github.com/ChainSafe/chainbridge-solidity and modified to support briging between ERC20 on ethereum network and native Ethereum token on avalance subnet.
+This repository is folked from https://github.com/ChainSafe/chainbridge-solidity and modified to support briging between ERC20 on ethereum network and native Ethereum token on avalanche subnet.

 # chainbridge-solidity